 The Jersey Devil is a creature of legend and innumerable descriptions amongst Southern New Jersey and Philadelphia folklore.
-A flying, hooved biped that has been described as kangaroo-or horse-like, with the wings of some huge malformed bat and the forked tail of beelzebub himself.
+A flying, hoofed biped that has been described part kangaroo or part horse, with the wings of some huge malformed bat and the forked tail of Beelzebub himself.
 Like an equestrian chimera inhabiting South Jersey’s Pine Barrens, the Jersey Devil is said to move very fast, some say in great leaps like a hare, and known to emit a scream like grinding machinery.
-Not only elusive in appearance, the Jersey Devil also has a rich history of occultism, witchcraft and-oddly enough-politics to explore.
+Not only elusive in appearance, the Jersey Devil also has a rich history of occultism, witchcraft and – oddly enough – politics to explore.

-By the early 1900s South Jersey was abuzz with reports of the Devil, every man and his dog claiming to have seen or even caught the mysterious mish-mash of animals.
-Commonly described as a combination of kangaroo, bat and pony, several museums professed to have caught it, each offering their own false promises and disappointing hoaxes.
-Some say the thing is white, some brown, some say it leaps, some say it flies.
+By the early 1900s, South Jersey was abuzz with reports of the Devil.
+Every man and his dog claimed to have seen or even caught the mysterious mishmash of animals.
+Commonly described as a combination of kangaroo, bat, and pony, several museums professed to have caught it, each offering their own false promises and disappointing hoaxes.
+Some said the thing was white, others said brown; some said it leapt, others said it flew.
 By this point the Jersey Devil was becoming one of the more widespread yet confusing urban legends in Pennsylvania.

 The legend was helped along by a few noteworthy figures, one of which being Joseph Bonapart, older brother of Napoleon, who in 1812 claimed to have spotted the beast while hunting near his Bordentown estate.
 From this point it seems every animal attack and odd footprint was blamed on the Devil.
-One key event cementing the Devil’s legend is that of 1909.
-In the month of January that year round a thousand reported sightings came in from around South Jersey.
-Navy Commander Stephen Decatur reportedly saw the creature while testing cannonballs at Hanover Mills Works and, despite blowing a hole through the thing with one of those cannonballs, was not able to kill it.
+One key event cementing the Devil’s legend happened in 1909.
+In the month of January that year around a thousand reported sightings came in from around South Jersey.
+Navy Commander Stephen Decatur reportedly saw the creature while testing cannonballs at Hanover Mills Works and, despite blowing a hole through the thing with one of those shells, was not able to kill it.

-The Jersey Devil legend has had its peaks and valleys in terms of popularity (one peak being that it was the centre of an X-Files episode) though alleged sightings have not stopped to this day.
-All things considered, The sound of the Devil’s screech as it flies through the Pine Barrens is an experience I would like to miss out on.
+The Jersey Devil legend has had its peaks and valleys in terms of popularity (one peak being when it was the center of an X-Files episode), though alleged sightings have not stopped to this day.
+All things considered, the sound of the Devil’s screech as it flies through the Pine Barrens is an experience I would like to miss out on.

 Joe first knew he wanted to write in year six after plaguing his teacher’s dreams with a harrowing story of World War prisoners and an insidious ‘book of the dead’.
 Clearly infatuated with horror, and wearing his influences on his sleeve, he dabbled in some smaller pieces before starting work on his condensed sci-fi epic, System Reset in 2013.Once this was published he began work on many smaller horror stories and poems in bid to harness and connect with his own fears and passions and build on his craft.